Mycrosys/Hachiko/README.md

 1. Log in to GitHub and locate the [GitHub Repository](https://github.com/Mycrosys/Hachiko)
 2. At the top of the Repository (not top of page), locate the "Settings" Button on the menu.
 3. Scroll down the Settings page until you locate the "GitHub Pages" Section.
-4. Under "Source", click the dropdown called "None" and select "Main Branch".
+4. Under "Source", click the drop down called "None" and select "Main Branch".
 5. The page will automatically refresh.
 6. Scroll back down through the page to locate the now published site [link](https://mycrosys.github.io/Hachiko/) in the "GitHub Pages" section.